-Arianrhod is known as the Lady of the Silver Wheel (Full Moon).
-She is a major Welsh Goddess with her festival celebrated each year on December 2nd.
-Her name is derived from the Milky Way and/or the zodiac and the Moon.
+Arianrhod is voluminously revered as the Lady of the Silver Wheel (the Moon at Her Fullest).
+She is a Major Welsh Goddess whose Festival/Feast Day is always honored on the second day of December.
+Her name is derived from the Milky Way.

 Arianrhod is revered as the Mistress of the Otherworld's Tower of Initiation, known as Caer Sidi, which is where poets learn starry wisdom and the dead go to rest in between incarnations.
 Henceforth, she is a Goddess of Reincarnation.

 In Welsh Celtic mythology, she is the Goddess of Fecundity, the Welsh Moon Mother and Goddess of Fertility.
 In Welsh, arian means “silver” and rhod means “wheel.”
 Arianrhod is represented by silver, wheels, a sheaf of wheat and nets.
 The Celts of Wales regard her as a Goddess of Childbirth, the Moon, Fertility and Fate.

 According to the Fourth Branch of the Mabinogi, Arianrhod's uncle, Math fab Mathonwy, would die if he did not keep his feet up in the lap of a virgin maiden at any time that he was not at war.
 Goewin was his original footholder.
 However, Arianrhod's brothers lusted after Goewin.